Highlights from the Ratings and Financial Report for Silvergate Capital Corporation (SI)

-Silvergate Capital Corporation (NYSE:SI) went down by -9.02% from its latest closing price compared to the recent 1-year high of $90.43.
-The company’s stock price has collected 22.34% of gains in the last five trading sessions.
+Silvergate Capital Corporation (NYSE:SI) went up by 9.78% from its latest closing price compared to the recent 1-year high of $90.43.
+The company’s stock price has collected 22.19% of gains in the last five trading sessions.
 Press Release reported on 01/26/21 that Silvergate Announces Closing of Follow-on Public Offering of Class A Common Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.